How High Of A Fever Can A Pregnant Woman Have? Here's What To Know If You're Expecting

 As if pregnancy isn't difficult enough, what with changing hormones, an expanding body, and all the other annoying, arguably weird symptoms, there's the potential for a fever.
-I mean, come one pregnancy gods.
+I mean, come on, pregnancy gods.
 Give it a rest.
 But, alas, during 40 weeks (more or less) a woman's suppressed immune system has to work extra hard to keep both mom and fetus healthy.
 So, how high of a fever can a pregnant woman have?
-After all, even the most run-of-the-mill cold can be scary when your body is doing something as difficult, and incredible, as growing a human being inside your own body.
+After all, even the most run-of-the-mill cold can be scary when your body is doing something as difficult and incredible as growing a human being inside your own body.

 Pregnant women are actually more likely to suffer from the flu, colds, and other viral infections because the immune system is suppressed during pregnancy.
 A fever is usually the result of an underlying cause, such as an infection or a virus, and it’s the result of your body honing in on whatever has attacked your body, and attempting to eradicate it.
 The temperature considered a fever in pregnant women is 100.4 degrees Fahrenheit, the same as it is for the general population, says Dr. Katherine Apostolakis-Kyrus, M.D., maternal-fetal medicine physician at Johns Hopkins All Children’s Hospital, in an interview with Romper.
 Given your suppressed immune system while you’re expecting, it’s possible you might find yourself feeling under the weather more than usual, and it’s not uncommon to be concerned for both you and your baby’s health.